 Jimi Hendrix had been living in London for about a month when today in 1966 he played for the first time with the rhythm section set up for him by The Animals Chas Chandler.
-Drummer Mitch Mitchell, Bassist Noel Redding, and Jimi would change rock forever as The Jimi Hendrix Experience.
+Drummer Mitch Mitchell and Bassist Noel Redding, and Jimi would change rock forever as the Jimi Hendrix Experience.

 The Who performed on CBS's Ed Sullivan Show tonight in 1969.
-They were considerably more reserved than they had been on The Smothers Brothers Comedy Hour two years earlier, when they smashed their equipment and Keith Moon overloaded a pyrotechnical explosion set for the end of My Generation, permanently damaging Pete Townsend's hearing permanently, nevermind his HiWatt amplifiers or their 70's status as "the world's loudest band".
-Surprisingly tape of this performance doesn't survive in cyberspace, but comedian Phyllis Diller's monologue does.
+They were considerably more reserved than they had been on the Smothers Brothers Comedy Hour two years earlier, when they smashed their equipment and Keith Moon overloaded a pyrotechnical explosion set for the end of My Generation, permanently damaging Pete Townsend's hearing.
+Surprisingly tape of this performance doesn't survive in cyberspace.

 The BBC began a four-year run of a new off-beat comedy show, Monty Python's Flying Circus tonight in 1969.
-The five Oxford and Cambridge graduates and an American animator would become quite popular with the rock-and-roll community, particularly Beatle George Harrison, who would finance them as they moved to film, at one point taking out another mortgage on his house to do it.
+The five Oxford and Cambridge graduates and an American animator would become quite popular with the rock-and-roll community, particularly Beatle George Harrison, who would finance them as they moved to film, as did Pink Floyd and Led Zeppelin...but George actually took out a second mortgage on his house.

 Led Zeppelin released their third album today in 1970.
 Jimmy Page marked the occasion by shopping for real estate, touring a 12th century castle in Wales that was for sale.
 He didn't buy it, but later purchased Boleskine House on the shores of Loch Ness in Scotland, once the estate of occultist Aleister Crowley, where he filmed his "dream sequence" for the film The Song Remains The Same.
 He sold it 1991, but not before reporting the manor to be haunted by a floating severed head.